geeksblabla/geeksblabla.com/blablas/ep2/index.md

 00.37 programmation fonctionnel

-00.42 How we can find time for the opensource
+00.42 How do you find time for the opensource ?

-00.44 Books or tutorials
+00.44 Books or tutorials ?

 00.48 What is the "Thought leaders"